eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery_in_c/README.md

 #include "iceoryx_binding_c/service_discovery.h"
 ```

-We create some stack storage for the service discovery and initialize it.
+We create some storage for the service discovery and initialize it.

 <!--[geoffrey][iceoryx_examples/icediscovery_in_c/iox_c_find_service.c][create service discovery handle]-->
 ```c